 One of the best ways to see what is going on in your body is to ride with a mirror or better yet pop your smartphone on a tripod and collect a few minutes of yourself riding.
 One of the best instructors you can get is a video camera, so take a look at what is going on in your body and if you aren’t sure this is where getting someone on the ground to help is the key.

 Then you want to work on those areas that are a problem for you on the horse off the horse.
 Take care of your mobility through your hips and ankles, work on that neutral spine and strengthen up your weak muscles to rebalance any imbalances.

-Check out my post I have done here on 6 exercises you can do to improve hip mobility
+Check out my post I have done here on Dressage Exercises To Help Improve Your Posture

 Then check out our dressage rider training program inside the online gym.
 Workouts for all fitness levels, yoga and mobility to help you rebalance and improve your leg position and nutrition and mindset advice to help you become the best rider you can be.

 Learn more about this dressage rider training program here